-- If you are new to Western, attend the commuter orientation session and actively take part in everything else.
-You are just as much a part of Western as the residential students.
+- If you are new to WCSU, attend the commuter orientation session and actively take part in everything else.
+You are just as much a part of WCSU as the residential students.

 - Attend Clubs Carnival.
 Every fall during Welcome Week the current clubs hold a carnival to recruit new members.
 Find out about them and sign up.

-- Consider joining the Commuter Student Advisory Board.
-Contact CSI at firstname.lastname@example.org for more information.
+- Consider joining the Commuter Student Organization (CSO).
+Contact Assistant Dean of Students Daryle Dennis at firstname.lastname@example.org for more information.

 - Find out what clubs are active on campus and let them know you are interested in joining.
 You can also check out the Recreation webpage for information on club sports or stop by the Center for Student Involvement (CSI) in SC 227 to ask questions or to start your own club.